sofwerx/android-tensorflow-object-detection/README.md

 * docker installed
 * docker-compose installed
 * adb installed
-* ubuntu 16.04 lts installed
 * git installed
-* have android phone
+* have android 7.0 or higher on device

 ### Steps